Java is object oriented, platform independent,secure,robust,simple,etc

 Inner class is just a concept and can be applied to any class, hence there is no common super class for inner classes.

-1. Inner classes are not reusable hence defeats one of the fundamental feature of Java.
+1. Inner classes are not reusable hence defeats one of the fundamental feature of Java.2.
+Highly confusing and difficult syntax which leads poor code maintainability.

-The following are the different types of Inner classes:
+152.Name the different types of Inner Classes?

 A Regular inner class is declared inside the curly braces of another class outside any method or other code block.
 This is the simplest form of inner classes.